The power of consistent outreach ✉️

-In 1931, this culminated in a walk along the River Cherwell in London.
+In 1931, it culminated in a walk along the River Cherwell in Oxford.
 By the end of the stroll, Tolkien had successfully convinced C. S. Lewis to (re)convert to Christianity.
 Lewis later went on to publish Mere Christianity, a popular primer of sorts to the Christian religion.

 (By the way, here’s how that particular conversation started between them in 1926:)